 The City and Guilds qualifications were formed from over a period of some years.
 These are currently the most widely recognised by industry professionals when applying for work.

-In 2018 changes have taken place to the L2 and L3 qualifications into the new ‘Technicals’ which fall in line with the style of L4 and L5.
+In 2018 changes took place to the L2 and L3 qualifications into the new ‘Technicals’ which fall in line with the style of L4 and L5.
 They all have exams.

 These qualifications are known for their high floristry skill level combined with academic and business knowledge.